apache/aurora/docs/development/committers-guide.md

 5. Once the vote has successfully passed create the release

+**IMPORTANT: make sure to use the correct release at this final step (e.g.: `-r 1` if rc1 candidate has been voted for).
+Once the release tag is pushed it will be very hard to undo due to remote git pre-receive hook explicitly forbidding release tag manipulations.**

                ./build-support/release/release

 6. Update the draft email created fom the `release` script in step #5 to include the Apache ID's for